freakmoch/Homufy/README.md

 # Homufy
-An updated version of komaedafy using Jquery
+An updated version of cornify/komaedafy using Jquery, now with 50% more crunch!